 A work program in the dormitories is designed to help students learn how they can contribute to the campus community through service to others.

 The majority of students at TFS are involved in some type of extracurricular activity.
 We believe students gain important life skills such as leadership, teamwork, and personal achievement by being involved in athletics, clubs, and weekend activities.

 All students are encouraged to participate in weekend activities.
 Upper School students and Middle School students must first contact the Boarding Office to register for the scheduled weekend activities.

 What do I wear?

 Students are required to wear uniforms during the academic day.
-These uniforms are purchased through Parker School Uniforms online or via locations in the Atlanta area.
-Parker Uniforms will also visit TFS campus during the summer.
+These uniforms are purchased through FlynnO'Hara Uniforms online or via a location in the Atlanta area.
+FlynnO'Hara Uniforms will also visit TFS campus during the summer months.
 Athletic uniforms are provided by the school as a part of tuition.
 After school, students may wear casual clothes provided they meet school dress code requirements.